-The typical average salary in Sweden is approximately 35,000 SEK to 40,000 SEK monthly.
-It is essential to recognize that this figure does not apply universally; individual earnings can vary significantly based on personal circumstances and the chosen profession.
+The typical average salary in Sweden is approximately 36,500 SEK to 41,500 SEK monthly.
+It is essential to recognise that this figure does not apply universally; individual earnings can vary significantly based on personal circumstances and the chosen profession.

 For instance, Stockholm, as the capital, typically offers higher salaries due to its robust economy and active business environment.
 In contrast, Gothenburg, situated on the West Coast, presents a marginally lower average salary but is known for its vibrant job market and excellent work-life balance.
 Below is a brief overview: